taskless/taskless/CONTRIBUTING.md

 Thanks for the help!
 We currently review PRs for `packages/`, `docs/`, `examples/`, and markdown files.

 The Taskless client for JavaScript is easy to test and contribute compared to other languages, and we welcome all contributions to it.
+This file is designed to help you find your way around.

-> 💡 Why GraphQL?
+## 🗺 Repository Layout

->
+The Taskless repository has the bulk of its code in the `packages` directory, where every folder reprents a 1:1 package released on npm under the `@taskless/*` namespace.

-> The simplest answer is that by basing our clients on GraphQL, we can provide a consistent and testable schema for integrations.
-Anything you can do with a Taskless client, you should be able to also do with direct GraphQL calls.
-Taskless clients should instead offer additional features that make it easier to integrate with existing frameworks, offer type-safe methods, and more.
+In the root of the repository, we have a few common files that affect nearly every package.
+Some (eslint, prettier) affect formatting, while others (tsconfig) affect build scripts.
+If you're inside of a package and see it extending `../../something`, it's relying on the common config.

 ## 📦 Download and Setup

 > 💽 The development environment for this repository does not support Windows.
 To contribute from Windows you must use WSL.

 1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your local device. (`git remote add upstream git@github.com:taskless/taskless.git` 😉).
 You can use `git clone --depth 1 --single-branch --branch main git@github.com:taskless/taskless.git`, discarding most of branches and history to clone it faster.
 2. Ensure [Node 14](https://nodejs.org/) is installed on your computer.
-(Check version with `node -v`)
+(Check version with `node -v`).
+We have [Volta](https://volta.sh) defined on the root package.json to help out.
 3. Install the dependencies using yarn with `yarn install`

 > If this didn't work for you as described, please [open an issue.](https://github.com/taskless/taskless/issues/new/choose)